• Skip to primary navigation

 Benefits of Vegan Bodybuilding

-There are increasing health concerns about dairy including its implications on heart health, digestive health, and even the likelihood that someone develops cancer.
-Evidence-based research has also shown that contrary to what the dairy industry has been telling us, it has little to no effect on bone health.
+There are increasing health concerns about dairy consumption, including its implications on heart health, digestive health, and even the likelihood that someone develops cancer.
+There also has been some evidence-based research has also shown that contrary to what the dairy industry has been telling us, it has little to no effect on bone health.

 Reduction of Digestive Stress